DoTheEvo/ANGRYsearch/README.md

 # ANGRYsearch
 Linux file search, instant results as you type

-Attempt at making Linux version of Everything Search Engine, or MasterSeeker, or Hddb File Search, because no one else bothered.
+Attempt at making Linux version of [Everything Search Engine](https://www.voidtools.com/) because no one else bothered.
 Everyone seems to be damn content with linux file searches which are slow, populating results as they go, cli based only, heavily integrated with a file manager, limited to home directory, or are trying to be everything with full-text file's content search.

 ![demonstration gif](http://i.imgur.com/BsjGoYz.gif)